-Zachary Levi: Basically what you're watching on the screen is just me not reigning in all of my own genuine enthusiasm for what was, and is happening in my life.
+Zachary Levi: Basically what you're watching on the screen is just me not reining in all of my own genuine enthusiasm for what was, and is happening in my life.
 I was a little kid who dreamed about being a superhero — that's happening.
 I was an actor who dreamed about portraying a bona fide superhero of my own, leading a big franchise and not supporting someone else — that's happening.
 What you see onscreen is the kid inside of me, or rather just the man-child that I am [laughs] being very stoked and trying to bring that to life as authentically as I could.

 I'm super grateful that I, like you said, get to play a different type of a superhero.
 It's a different take on the genre.
 The closest other character I can think of who's similar to Billy Batson is Peter Parker.
 There's a youth and an excitement about the powers that they've now gotten, and wanting to use them for good.
 That made it a heck of a lot of fun.
 God knows, plenty of other incredible actors have been super stoked to get these superhero jobs, and they're giddy and excited, and then the camera starts rolling and they've gotta be like [using a deep voice] "I'm Batman."
 It's gotta be real serious.
-I'm glad I didn't have to reign any of that in.
+I'm glad I didn't have to rein any of that in.